tomBialick/FNMA_class_project/README.md

 ## Before you run
 Make sure you have set up everything
-  * Such as postgresql (database, user, user roles, and table)
+  * Postgresql (database, user, user roles, and table)
   * Run npm install (to verify all dependencies are installed)
   * config.json values are not default (host_info, database)
-  * change the start_server.sh file to be set for the right OS
+  * Change the start_server.sh file to be set for the right OS
-  * change line 10 in public/index.html to reflect the correct host url
+  * Change line 10 in public/index.html to reflect the correct host url

 ## Running